fonnesbeck/git_tutorial/PITCHME.md

 # Exploring History

+Note:
-^- "How can I identify old versions of files?"
+- "How can I identify old versions of files?"
 - "How do I review my changes?"
 - "How can I recover old versions of files?"